 d) One way travel of radio signal

-Explanation: The mode S system works similar to that of mode A and mode C system and cause a transponder to reply when its identity is not known.
-In a mode S system additional data other than just altitude and identity can be provided in the MTI.
+Explanation: The mode S system works similar to that of mode A and mode C system and causes a transponder to reply when its identity is not known.
+In a mode S system, additional data other than just altitude and identity can be provided in the MTI.

 2. What is the frequency of interrogation pulse in secondary radar?

 a) 1020 MHz

 Explanation: The interrogation pulse is transmitted at 1030 MHz and the reply pulse by the aircraft transponder is given at 1090 MHz.
 Since the reply is coded information, it does not interfere with other transponders that are using the same frequency.